arjenpdevries/arjenpdevries.github.io/docs/BVC/index.md

 ### Starting student presentation

+Only the presenter can upload presentations, opening the presenter menu by clicking on the `+` sign at the bottom left of the screen.
+The presenter can also initiate a poll or mute everyone at once;
+![][upload-etc]

-The organiser should then hand over the presenter token to the candidate: open the people tab by clicking on the top left of the screen, click on the student who will present and select "Make presenter":
+The organiser should therefore hand over the presenter token to the candidate: open the people tab by clicking on the top left of the screen, click on the student who will present and select "Make presenter":
 ![][moderator-presenter]

-The student then needs to upload their presentation, while you welcome everyone, explain the procedure and hand-over the virtual microphone to the student.
-The student cannot just upload the presentation, but also initiate a poll or mute everyone at once; open the menu by clicking on the `+` sign at the bottom left of the screen:
+The student then uploads the presentation for the defense, while you welcome everyone, explain the procedure and hand-over the virtual microphone to the student.
-![][upload-etc]

 Brightspace support recommends not to select auto-recording of the room, but in that case the organiser should **not forget to press record** when the student starts to talk; you can view Roel's defense,